A new variational principle for the Euclidean distance function: Linear approach to the non-linear eikonal problem: Experiments

-In order to differentiate between the grid locations that lie inside or outside to these shape silhouettes, we computed the winding number for all the grid points \emph{simultaneously} in $O(N \log N)$ using our convolution-based winding number method.
+In order to differentiate between the grid locations that lie inside or outside to these shape silhouettes we computed the winding number for all the grid points \emph{simultaneously} in $O(N \log N)$ using our convolution-based winding number method.
 Grid points with a winding number value greater than 0 after rounding were marked as interior points.
-In the the top part of Figure~\ref{fig:Quiverplots}, we visualize the vector fields $(S_{x},S_{y})$ for all the interior points marked in blue (please zoom in to view the gradient vector fields).
+In the the top part of Figure~\ref{fig:Quiverplots} we visualize the vector fields $(S_{x},S_{y})$ for all the interior points marked in blue (please zoom in to view the gradient vector fields).
 We see that our convolution-based technique for computing the winding number separates the interior grid points from the exterior with almost zero error.
-In the bottom part of Figure~\ref{fig:Quiverplots}, we plot the distribution of the winding number values computed over all the interior and the exterior locations.
+In the bottom part of Figure~\ref{fig:Quiverplots} we plot the distribution of the winding number values computed over all the interior and the exterior locations.
 Observe that for almost all the grid points, the winding number values are close to \emph{binary}, i.e either 0 or 1, with a value of 0 marking the exterior points (as the curve doesn't wind around them) and 1 representing interior locations.
-A zoomed version of the quiver plot is shown in Figure~\ref{fig:zoomedQuiverPlot}.

-In the top part of Figure~\ref{fig:Gradmagnitude}, we plot the distribution of the gradient magnitude ($\|\nabla S\|$) values.
-Since we don't solve for the true distance function $R$ and rather approximate it by Eq.~\ref{STilde}, the magnitude of the gradients ($S_x,S_y$) obtained via Eq.~\ref{eq:SxSy} may not necessarily satisfy the Hamilton-Jacobi equation~\ref{EucEikonal} for a non-zero value of $\tau$ and hence are not identically equal to 1.
-The reformulation of the derivatives given in Eq.~\ref{eq:Sx1} drives this point home.
+In the top part of Figure~\ref{fig:Gradmagnitude} we plot the distribution of the gradient magnitude ($\|\nabla S\|$) values.
+Since we don't solve for the true distance function $R$ and rather approximate it by (\ref{STilde}) the magnitude of the gradients ($S_x,S_y$) obtained via (\ref{eq:SxSy}) may not necessarily satisfy the Hamilton-Jacobi equation (\ref{EucEikonal}) for a non-zero value of $\tau$ and hence are not identically equal to 1.
+The reformulation of the derivatives given in (\ref{eq:Sx1}) drives this point home.
 Nevertheless, we do observe that most of the gradient magnitude values (about $90 \%$) are greater than 0.9.
-Also notice that all the gradient magnitudes are less than 1, as explained in Section~\ref{sec:derivConvergence}, but nevertheless converge to their true value of 1 as $\tau \rightarrow 0$.
+Also notice that all the gradient magnitudes are less than 1, as explained in Section~\ref{sec:derivConvergence}.